kunilovskaya/WarMM-2022/README.md

 ---

 The repo contains:
-* the entire dataset: WarMM-2022_JulSept_all-media.csv.gz
+* the entire dataset: WarMM-2022_JulSept_all-media.csv.gz,
-* a sample of the corpus made of 25 items from each type of media used as sources, namely TV, official press and social networks.
+* a sample of the corpus made of 25 items from each type of media used as sources, namely TV, official press and social networks,
-* a full list of media outlets used as sources for data collection
+* a full list of media outlets used as sources for data collection,
-* a full list of (grouped) keywords used for data analysis
+* a full list of (grouped) keywords used for data analysis,
-* a copy of the paper accepted and presented at [LaTeCH-CLfL 2023](https://sighum.wordpress.com/events/latech-clfl-2023/)
+* a copy of the paper accepted and presented at [LaTeCH-CLfL 2023](https://sighum.wordpress.com/events/latech-clfl-2023/),
-* a folder with graphs used in the paper
+* a folder with graphs used in the paper.

 Please contact mkunilovskaya@gmail.com for further information about the dataset.